 - Interested applicants may find an online application here.
 Warning: you cannot save your progress in the online application. (click here to preview full application).

 - In order to be considered, each applicant must attend a mandatory information session on either Saturday, February 11, 5 – 6 p.m. or Thursday, March 2, 7 -8 p.m.

 - Interested applicants will submit their application to the Common Ground office by Friday, March 17.

-- The selection committee will review all applications and select 6 – 12.
+- The selection committee (Shelly Graf, Ramesh Sairam, Wynn Fricke, Gabe Keller-Flores, and Nils Heymann) will review all applications and select 6 – 12.